syncfusion-content/maui-toolkit-docs/maui-toolkit/Segmented-Control/getting-started.md

     public MainPage()
     {
         InitializeComponent();
-          SfSegmentedControl SegmentedControl = new SfSegmentedControl();
+          SfSegmentedControl segmentedControl = new SfSegmentedControl();
-          SegmentedControl.ItemsSource = new List<SfSegmentItem>
+          segmentedControl.ItemsSource = new List<SfSegmentItem>
           {
             new SfSegmentItem { Text = "Day" },
             new SfSegmentItem { Text = "Week" },
             new SfSegmentItem { Text = "Month" },
             new SfSegmentItem { Text = "Year" }
          };
-        this.Content = SegmentedControl;
+        this.Content = segmentedControl;
     }
 }